McMasterRS/lm_web-security/README.md

-# Introduction to Web Security
+# Basic Security for Web Development

-Materials for the McMaster Research Software workshop: **Introduction to Web Security**
+Materials for the McMaster Research Software learning module: **Basic Security for Web Development**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/<<enter_site_url>>) with GitHub Pages.
+This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_web-security) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Elias Eid, Kelvin Lee